-- (a) A bequeaths certain property to B, "having the fullest confidence that he will dispose of it for the benefit of C".
-This creates a trust so far as regards A and C. - (b) A bequeaths certain property to B, "hoping he will continue it in the family".
-This does not create a trust, as the beneficiary is not indicated with reasonable certainty. - (c) A bequeaths certain property to B, requesting him to distribute it amongst such members of C's family as B should think most deserving.
-This does not create a trust, for the beneficiaries are not indicated with reasonable certainty. - (d) A bequeaths certain property to B, desiring him to divide the bulk of it among C's children.
-This does not create a trust, for the trust-property is not indicated with sufficient certainty. - (e) A bequeaths a ship and stock-in-trade to B, on condition that he pays A's debts and legacy to C. This is a condition, not a trust for A's creditors and C.
+- (a) A bequeaths certain property to B, "having the fullest confidence that he will dispose of it for the benefit of" C. This creates a trust so far as regards A and C. - (b) A bequeaths certain property to B "hoping he will continue it in the family".
+This does not create a trust, as the beneficiary is not indicated with reasonable certainty. - (c) A bequeaths certain property to B, requesting him to distribute it among such members of C's family as B should think most deserving.
+This does not create a trust, for the beneficiaries are not indicated with reasonable certainty.

-7. Who may create trusts

-A trust may be created-
+- (d) A bequeaths certain property to B, desiring him to divide the bulk of it among C's children.
+This does not create a trust, for the trust-property is not indicated with sufficient certainty. - (e) A bequeaths a shop and stock-in-trade to B, on condition that he pays A's debts and legacy to C. This is a condition, not a trust for A's creditors and C. - 7.
+Who may create trusts.-A trust may be created-- - (a) by every person competent to contract, 1\ and, - (b) with the permission of a principal Civil Court of original jurisdiction, by or on behalf of a minor;

-- (a) by every person competent to contract, and - (b) with the permission of a principal civil court of original jurisdiction, by or on behalf of a minor, but subject in each case to the law for the time being in force as to the circumstances and extent in and to which the author of the trust may dispose of the trust property.
+but subject in each case to the law for the time being in force as to the circumstances and extent in and to which the author of the trust may dispose of the trust-property.

-8. Subject matter of trust

-The subject-matter of a trust must be property transferable to the beneficiary.
+8. Subject of trust.-The subject-matter of a trust must be property transferable to the beneficiary.

 It must not be merely beneficial interest under a subsisting trust.

-9. Who may be beneficiary

-Every person capable of holding property may be a beneficiary.
+9. Who may be beneficiary.
+Disclaimer by beneficiary.-Every person capable of holding property may be a beneficiary.

-Disclaimer by beneficiary: A proposed beneficiary may renounce his interest under the trust by disclaimer addressed to the trustee, or by setting up, with notice of the trust, a claim inconsistent therewith.
+A proposed beneficiary may renounce his interest under the trust by disclaimer addressed to the trustee, or by setting up, with notice of the trust, a claim inconsistent therewith.

-10. Who may be trustee

-Every person capable of holding property may be a trustee; but, where the trust involves the exercise of discretion, he cannot execute it unless he is competent to contract.
+10. Who may be trustee.-Every person capable of holding property may be a trustee; but, where the trust involves the exercise of discretion, he cannot execute it unless he is competent to contract.

-No one bound to accept trust: No one is bound to accept a trust.
+No one bound to accept trust.

+marginal heading.
+No one is bound to accept a trust.

+Acceptance of trust.

-Acceptance of trust: A trust is accepted by any words or acts of the trustee indicating with reasonable certainty such acceptance.
+marginal heading.
+A trust is accepted by any words or acts of the trustee indicating with reasonable certainty such acceptance.

+Disclaimer of trust.

-Disclaimer of trust : Instead of accepting a trust, the intended trustee may, within a reasonable period, disclaim it, and such disclaimer shall prevent the trust-property from vesting in him.
+marginal heading.
+Instead of accepting a trust, the intended trustee may, within a reasonable period, disclaim it, and such disclaimer shall prevent the trust-property from vesting in him.

-A disclaimer by one of two or more co-trustees vests the trust-property in the other or others, and makes him or them sole trustee or trustees from the date of the creation of the trust.
+A disclaimer by one of two or more co-trustees vests the trustproperty in the other or others, and makes him or them sole trustee or trustees from the date of the creation of the trust.

-- (a) A bequeaths certain property to B and C, his executors, as trustees for D. B and C prove A's will.
-This is in itself an acceptance of the trust, and B and C hold the property in trust for D. - (b) A transfers certain property to B in trust to sell it and to pay out of the proceeds A's debts.
+(a) A bequeaths certain property to B and C, his executors, as trustees for D. B and C prove A's will.
+This is in itself an acceptance of the trust, and B and C hold the property in trust for D.

+(b) A transfers certain property to B in trust to sell it and to pay out of the proceeds A's debts.
 B accepts the trust and sells the property.
-So far as regards B, a trust of the proceeds is created for A's creditors. - (c) A bequeaths a lakh of rupees to B upon certain trusts and appoints him his executor.
-B severs the lakh from the general assets and appropriates it to the specific purpose.
-This is an acceptance of the trust.
+So far as regards B, a trust of the proceeds is created for A's creditors.